Here are some tips for looking after yourself from one of our Nightline Volunteers.

 - Get organised - Being organised leads to a clearer mind, so write a to-do list, organise your wardrobe, clean your home or clear that pile of laundry in the corner of your bedroom.
 Finishing some of your chores and having a set agenda for the day gives you structure and can provide you with a sense of achievement once those dreaded tasks are completed.

-- Say yes to you – If you are feeling stressed, tired or overworked then it is ok to say no or cancel plans with friends.
-We know this can be hard as sometimes you can worry about missing out or upsetting people, but it can leave you feeling more emotionally drained than you were before.
-So, say yes to yourself, whether that is treating yourself to that item of clothing you have wanted for months or switching your phone off and having an evening away from the world.
+- Say yes to you – whether that is treating yourself to that item of clothing you have wanted for months or switching your phone off.
 Some quality time to yourself is really important, so run a bath, read a book, binge watch the latest Netflix series and relax.

 - Happy Gut - Eating healthy can make a huge difference, not only physically but mentally too.
 It can help your self-esteem improve and decrease levels of anxiety.
 A happy gut can lead to a happy mind.